 Prerequisite(s): FMTV 210.
 This course will emphasize the exploration, content and character development, experimentation, and process of creating comedy sketchwriting.
 Screenings of works along with theoretical readings and in-class group performance will reflect students' specific interests.
 Coursework will include writing packet of five short sketches developed from the initial in-class improvisations.
 May be repeated for a maximum of 6 credits.

-Prerequisite(s): FMTV 222.
+Prerequisite(s): FMTV 120 or FMTV 222.
 An introductory course to Professional Production Management that provides the student with the information and practice or managing the making of a feature film or long form television show.
 Students will examine the structure of the crew and the collaborative responsibilities of crew members, the legal issues of permits, insurance, rights, clearances and permissions; Screen Actors Guild requirements, the management of the production including scheduling, budgeting, transportation, and the production's responsibilities to cast and crew.
 Each student will be required to prepare a production book for his or her shoot.by the end of the class that will include a final marked script, script breakdown pages, shooting schedule, budget, cast, crew and location lists.
 Equivalent course FILM 364 effective through Summer 2021.

 Prerequisite(s): FMTV 222 or FMTV 272 or FMTV 277.
 This course is an advanced special topic offering that may explore contemporary issues and/or techniques of film and television.
 May be repeated for a maximum of 6 credits, provided the topic is different.